cloud-barista/cb-tumblebug/src/testclient/scripts/README.md

 # CB-Tumblebug (Multi-Cloud Infra Service Management)

-This Directory consist test scripts for performing fundamental test of CB-Tumblebug.
+This Directory consists of test scripts for performing fundamental test of CB-Tumblebug.

 ***